Firtha/Tezos-Ligo_DevEnv/README.md

 # Tezos-Ligo_DevEnv

-Vagrant VM : Ubuntu 18.04 with Truffle-Tezos
+Vagrant VM : Ubuntu 18.04 with Truffle-Tezos (based on the truffle box tezos-example).

 ## Installation